saurabhterna/terraform-oci/Module-1/Instructions for getting required provider.tf file parameters.md

-# provider.tf Configuration File Guide
+# Instructions for getting required provider.tf file parameters

 This guide will walk you through the process of identifying all the required parameters for the `provider.tf` file when using the Oracle Cloud Infrastructure (OCI) provider in your Terraform configuration.